SitecoreDXG Documention

 This section describes how you can call the S3 Deploy Handler from the default RabbitMQ Middleman as well the provided TeamCity Meta-Runner.

-1. Complete the steps described in the Setup section, above, on your SitecoreDXG Generation Server
+Complete the steps described in the section, above, on your SitecoreDXG Generation Server

-2. Create your completion handler data object for the S3 Deploy Handler, as described above in the Parameters section, for example:
+Create your completion handler data object for the S3 Deploy Handler, as described above in the section, for example:

-4. Pass the OPTIONS_FILE_PATH to the middleman so that it can be passed to the Trigger and subsequently to the Generator
+Pass the to the middleman so that it can be passed to the Trigger and subsequently to the Generator